 A current email exchange has me baffled yet again.
 A self-appointed “young artist” asks for free copies of all my photos from an event in 2010 as he is “poor” and “doesn’t have a high-paying job in Switzerland”.
 When I respond by asking whether he would do his job for free in return, his answer is that he’s not asking me to do any work or go anywhere and that he feels that I should do him a favour with no measurable recompense.

 I am not greedy.
 I am not a full-time photographer with an array of assistants and studio space to pay for, so I don’t demand high fees for my work.
-If you compare my prices for commercial work with agencies like Getty, my prices are much lower.
 I only ask for what is fair based on my expenses and for my level of skill and training.

 It may sound harsh, but unlike friend-to-friend swaps or charitable work, taking photographs as part of a career isn’t about doing people favours.
 I can waive or adjust my conditions and pricing for a specific purpose when I feel that the project or client is worth an investment, or if the use of the photographs is for a purpose to which I want to contribute.